SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/07-raw-sql.md

 You can select `Model` from raw query, with appropriate syntax for binding parameters, i.e. `?` for MySQL and SQLite, and `$N` for Postgres.

+TODO: to select into a custom model using `into_model`

 ```rust
 let cheese: Option<cake::Model> = cake::Entity::find().from_raw_sql(
     Statement::from_sql_and_values(